murvudd/.Net-Projects/README.md

 # .Net-Projects
 Projects for .Net class

-This repo contains that I make for my .net class
+This repo contains projects that I make for my .net class